Supervision

 Supervision sessions offer a neutral and safe space in which to explore and develop practice.
 They can provide information, clarity, guidance, challenge, insight and validation of career development practice.
 As a powerful vehicle for deep learning and enhanced wellbeing it is a key part of professional practice and has long term benefits to the individual, their organisation (if appropriate) and the client.

-New guide: Guidance on the Benefits and Delivery of Supervision in the Career Development Sector
+Guidance on the Benefits and Delivery of Supervision in the Career Development Sector

 Whether you are thinking of training to be a supervisor or thinking about asking for supervision in your role, this guidance works through the basics of setting up that structure and pointing to additional resources and support.